zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/docker/2dockerfile.md

 ```console
 docker build --build-arg ARCH=aarch64 --build-arg AC6=ARMCompiler6.18_standalone_linux-aarch64.tar.gz -t arm-environment:aarch64 .
 ```
 After a few minutes the docker image will be built and be ready for use.
-You can see all availalbe images with the command:
+You can see all available images with the command:
 ```console
 docker images
 ```